on-api/on-api/2.4.0/spec/accesses.md

 ### legacyAccessId

-For accesses that have been migrated from another CO the new CO might have information on what access id was used for this access by the previous CO.
+For accesses that have been migrated from another CO the new CO might have information on what access-id was used for this access by the previous CO.
 If that information is available it could potentially be quite valuable provided to the SP.

  * Data format: [accessId](../common/dataformats.md#accessid)
  * Optional